Black Widow (2007 film): Plot

-Olivia, is young, beautiful, brilliant, and effortlessly charming.
-She is a dedicated charity worker, responsible for establishing free clinics across the country for poor women.
+Olivia, a young, beautiful, brilliant, and effortlessly charming woman, works as a dedicated charity worker, responsible for establishing free clinics across the country for poor women.
 When she meets millionaire Danny Keegan, the pair soon form a relationship and he falls for her.
 However, it soon becomes clear that not everyone admires Olivia.
 Danny’s college friend, Melanie, a photo journalist for the Los Angeles Post, thinks that there is something suspicious about Olivia and soon wants to learn more about the mysterious woman.

-With the help of her assistant, Finn, Melanie discovers the truth about Olivia, finding out that her Ph.D. is fake, that she is responsible for many acts of embezzlement and that she has another lover on the side.
+With the help of her assistant, Finn, Melanie discovers the truth about Olivia, finding out that her Ph.D. is fake, that she is responsible for many acts of embezzlement, and that she has another lover on the side.
 Then she discovers Olivia’s numerous identities, the multiple marriages that have left her very rich, and the suspicious deaths of each of her husbands.
 Soon enough, Olivia realizes that Melanie is on to her and begins to take action against her.
 She will do anything to protect herself, even if it comes to murder.

 In the end, after much difficulty, Melanie manages to expose Olivia as the evil woman she truly is to everyone, including Danny, and Olivia gets her well-earned comeuppance when the arriving police shoot her to death after Olivia mindlessly attempts to shoot them.
 Afterwards, Melanie successfully publishes Olivia's story for the Los Angeles Post, and she and Danny begin to start a friendship.